timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 see [here](https://www.cnvc.org/training/resource/needs-inventory) or
 [here](http://sfhelp.org/relate/keys/needs.htm).
 Our goals and failure states are often directly aimed at meeting such needs.
-Moreover, the degree to which our needs are met greatly impacts our beliefs about our world.
+Moreover, the degree to which we meet our needs greatly impacts our beliefs about our world.

 Likewise, the emotional wounds that we have suffered affect what goals we